EduCity Sports Complex: History

-EduCity Sports Complex was launched by Dato' Sri Hajji Mohammad Najib bin Tun Haji Abdul Razak on 26 January 2014, Sunday.
+EduCity Sports Complex was launched by the former of Prime Minister Najib Razak on 26 January 2014.

+For the first time ever, the Season 14 Playoffs MLBB MPL Malaysia has been held at the EduCity Sports Complex in Iskandar Puteri, the first time in its six-year history that it is venturing outside the Klang Valley area offering fans in Johor Bahru an unmatched Southern Festival x Playoffs MPL Malaysia S14 experience from 31 October to 3 November 2024.

 Architecture

 Main stadium

 EduCity Main Stadium is a 6,000 seater Stadium including a running track and football pitch.

 Indoor Arena

-EduCity Indoor Arena is a 1500 seater multi function court, suitable for basketball, badminton, table tennis, and martial arts type events.
+EduCity Indoor Arena is a 1,500 seater capacity and can up to 2,000 capacity for concert & e-Sports event plus with multi function court, suitable for basketball, badminton, table tennis, and martial arts type events.